How To Choose the Right Caulk For the Job

 Choose acrylic latex

-For just a couple bucks, you can find a caulk that dries fast, is easy to work with, easy to clean up and can handle a little movement.
+For just a couple of bucks you can find a caulk that dries fast, is easy to work with, easy to clean up, and can handle a little movement.
 Alex Plus is one good choice, but there are several others.
 If you are dealing with a large recurring crack in a wall corner or in a crown molding joint, choose a product with better flexibility such as a hybrid formula or Big Stretch acrylic caulk.